opendocsg/slw-judgments-backfill/2014_SGCA_33/report.md

  (d) Fourth, the determination of that question of law by the High Court must have affected the outcome of the case.

 15     In deciding whether to grant leave to refer questions of law of public interest to the Court of Appeal, the court’s discretion is to be exercised sparingly.
-Further, we have the discretion to refuse to refer questions of law of public interest stated by an applicant even if all the four conditions are satisfied, although in such circumstances, strong and cogent grounds would have to be shown to exist before we would do so ( _Mah Kiat Seng v Public Prosecutor_ [2011] 3 SLR 859 at [13]).
+Further, we have the discretion to refuse to refer questions of law of public interest stated by an applicant even if all the four conditions are satisfied, although in such circumstances, strong and cogent grounds would have to be shown to exist before we would do so ( _Mah Kiat Seng v Public Prosecutor_ <span class="citation">[2011] 3 SLR 859</span> at [13]).

 16     With these general principles in mind, we address the following two issues that arose in the present application: